Major Categories of Revenue

 Major Categories of Expense

-- Expenditures for operation and maintenance of the physical plant (e.g., debt service, rent, energy, cleaning, building maintenance contracts, etc.) account for 19% of the expense budget, divided as follows: 12% for energy, 25% for rent, 35% for debt service, and 28% for cleaning, building maintenance contracts, and all other expenses.
+- Operation and maintenance of the physical plant accounts for 19% of the expense budget, divided as follows: 2% for energy, 5% for rent, 6% for debt service, and 6% for cleaning, building maintenance contracts, and all other expenses.

 - General operating expenses account for 18% of the budget.

-- Four percent of the budget is transferred to non-operating funds, primarily the capital fund for construction and information technology projects.
+- Five percent of the budget is transferred to non-operating funds, primarily the capital fund for construction and information technology projects.

-- Three percent of the budget is designated for contingency and academic investments designated by the Provost.
+- Two percent of the budget is designated for contingency and academic investments designated by the Provost.

 Expenditures by Purpose